pascuale2/Shift-Scheduling-Application/README.md

-# Work Scheduling Application
+# Shift Scheduling Application
-> A nifty scheduling application for designed for managers of fast-food or retail related jobs which allow them to assign or designate shifts (Opening/Closing/All-Day/Holiday shifts) to employees.
-Each employee working for your organization have the option to be either trained opening or trained closing.

 Project Members:
 - Alex Creencia
 - Erwin Pascual
 - Jaxon Strembitsky
 - Wamiq Hussain
+> A nifty scheduling application for designed for managers of fast-food or retail related jobs which allow them to assign or designate shifts (Opening/Closing/All-Day/Holiday shifts) to employees.
+Each employee working for your organization have the option to be either trained opening or trained closing.

 > Here is a preview of our application